 "It takes about 18 to 24 months for a plant to open after they break ground," analyst Richard Windsor says.

 "And even once you've built one, you have to tune it and get the yield up, which also takes a bit of time.

 "This isn't something you can simply switch on and switch off."

 The rollout of 5G infrastructure is also adding to demand.

 And Huawei put in a big order to build up a stockpile of chips before US trade restrictions blocked it from ordering more.

-By contrast, the car industry is relatively low margin and tends not to stockpile supplies, which has now left it in a pinch.
+By contrast, the car industry is relatively low margin and tends not to stockpile supplies, which left it in a pinch.